 What are ADS-B OUT and ADS-B IN

-ADS-B OUT and ADS-B IN are two basic concepts in ADS-B. The first thing we need to understand is that both ADS-B OUT and ADS-B IN refer to the ADS-B functions that aircrafts have.
+ADS-B OUT and ADS-B IN are two fundamental concepts in ADS-B technology.
+The first thing we need to understand is that both ADS-B OUT and ADS-B IN refer to specific functions that aircraft can have.

 We're here to help you,